-Over the past year, many members of Save Our Heritage, alongside individual volunteers from external organisations, have spent hundreds of hours researching the history of the school.
-The research areas varied considerably from the importance of the school in womens education, the design influences of the building and into the lives of the architects.
+Over the years, members of Save Our Heritage, alongside volunteers from external organisations, have spent hundreds of hours researching the history of various local buildings.
+Our research areas varied considerably from the importance of schools in womens education, to the influences and lives of the architects who designed them.

 Surprisingly, very little information has come from the Wrexham County Borough Archives.
 This is because when the idea for a school was first mooted, Wrexham was part of Denbighshire, and the county town was Ruthin.
 In a similar vein, correspondence and reports before the school was built between the Department for Education was a UK wide entity, with it's main office in London.
 There was no Welsh Assembly Government and therefore, no devolved powers.